m0ru/rri-vu-presentation/slides-content.md

 Note:
-* bees will cooperate -- who would've thunk. else, they'd probably all target the same tree/flower time and again?
+* 🐝🐝🐝 will cooperate -- who would've thunk. else, they'd probably all target the same tree/flower time and again?
-* bees are pretty much unkaputtbar - some may be taken out, but they are self-replicating
+* they are pretty much unkaputtbar - some may be taken out, but they are self-replicating
-* discussion: bees are only turned off when prime minister gets targeted, not when other people are
+* discussion: 🐝🐝 are only turned off when prime minister gets targeted, not when other people are

 ---